NCCGA Rules & Eligibilty

 2. Continue to compare the next hardest hole in a sudden death format until one player remains

-National Championship Tiebreaker Procedure will be communicated on the Notice to Players
+National Qualifer and National Championship Tiebreaker Procedure will be communicated on the Notice to Players

 Still have questions?
 Click the chat bubble at the bottom right corner of our homepage.